 Badass Bookworm: Virtually any character build in any of the games that relies heavily on intelligence.
 The intelligence attribute contributes to skill points granted per level.
 As a result, high level intelligent characters will almost certainly have mastered a wide variety of skills, including ones related to direct combat.
 In order to even get access to cybernetic combat implants, one must first have substantial skill as a medical doctor.

-Ballistic Discount: You can kill pretty much anyone and take their stuff, shopkeeper or not, which includes killing them with a gun they just sold you and taking back your cash
+Ballistic Discount: You can kill pretty much anyone and take their stuff, shopkeeper or not, which includes killing them with a gun they just sold you and taking back your cash.
+Be aware that eyewitnesses (aside from your ludicrously loyal companions) will open fire.

 BFG: The "Big Guns" skill determines how well you can use them.
 Without question, any given game in the Fallout series has many more BFGs than any other video RPG.

-Big Brother Is Watching: Actual quote from the museum of technology Vault tour: "Concerned about security?
-Our eye-on camera allows the Overseer to watch your every move.
+Big Brother Is Watching: Thanks to its endless Commie witch-hunt, pre-War America saw this as a good thing.
+Actual quote from the Museum of Technology Vault tour: "Concerned about security?
+Our I-On-U camera allows the Overseer to watch your every move.
 You'll never be alone again!"
 Yay?

 Bittersweet Ending: Fallout ends with the player banished from the Vault forever despite saving most of West Coast humanity.
 Depending on the choices you made in Fallout 2, a lot of places can end up badly despite your best efforts (or more likely, because of them).
 In Fallout 3, Lyons' Heroic Sacrifice ending probably falls here, as it's your ally sacrificing herself to activate Project Purity to provide clean, fresh water to the Wasteland.
 It doesn't solve everything, but it's a start.
 Of course, you're a cowardly bastard for not doing it yourself.
 The Corrupt and Coward Endings are even worse.
 Finally, one of the third game's optional sidequests is a setup for a Shout-Out to the ending of the first (and it hurts just as much).
 Pretty much every ending for New Vegas has some negative consequence to it.

 Bloody Hilarious: The main purpose of the Bloody Mess trait, which causes your enemies to die in the most horrific ways from even the lightest of death blows.
 At its best, your enemy may spontaneously be reduced to bloody chunks from being hit by a teddy bear.
-Fallout 3 made it both amusing and helpful by tacking on a + 5% damage bonus.
-Even without Bloody Mess, you still get this effect if you score a kill in the right spot using VATS.
+Fallout 3 made it helpful rather than merely amusing by tacking on a + 5% damage bonus.
+Even without Bloody Mess, you still get this effect from rare, good crits.

 Blown Across the Room: Most guns simply poke holes in enemies until they fall down, but the Gauss Rifle from Operation Anchorage will send enemies flying on a critical hit.
 It's a good idea to knock the particularly tough enemies down to render them temporarily out of action.
 Plus, sending giant scorpions flying around ass over teakettle is hilarious.
 In the original two games, certain critical hits with most weapons will blow enemies (or you!) right off their feet and send them tumbling across the room, sometimes knocking them unconscious.